 Während des Atmens werden von infizierten Personen infektiöse große und kleine Tröpfchen und noch kleinere Aerosole freigesetzt.
 Quelle: Science; Grafik: chm, mia/Science

-Infection patients - testing and treatment
+Infection patients - testing

 Dr. med.
 Kielstein